mawkler/maconomy-cli/README.md

 # To pass arguments to maconomy-cli you can use `--`:
 cargo run -- set --job '<job name>' --task '<task name>' 8

+# To get the full debug log printed to stderr
+RUST_LOG=debug cargo run -- ...
 ```

 To run tests: